Jacques Tati: Family origins

-Tati was of Russian, Dutch, and Italian ancestry.
-His father, Georges-Emmanuel Tatischeff (1875-1957), was born in Paris, the son of Dmitry Tatishcheff (Дмитрий Татищев; also spelled Tatishchev), General of the Imperial Russian Army and military attaché to the Russian embassy in Paris.
+Jacques Tati was of Russian, Dutch, and Italian ancestry.
+His father, Georges-Emmanuel Tatischeff, was born in Paris, the son of Dmitry Tatischeff (Дмитрий Татищев; also spelled Tatishchev), General of the Imperial Russian Army and military attaché to the Russian embassy in Paris.
 The Tatischeffs were a Russian noble family of patrilineal Rurikid descent.
-Whilst stationed in Paris, Dmitri Tatischeff married a French woman, Rose Anathalie Alinquant.
-(Russian sources indicate that Alinquant was a circus performer and that the couple were never actually married.)
+Whilst stationed in Paris, Dmitri Tatischeff married a French woman, Rose Anathalie Alinquant; Russian sources indicate that Alinquant was a circus performer and that the couple were never actually married.

 Dmitri Tatischeff died under suspicious circumstances from injuries sustained in a horse-riding accident, shortly after the birth of Georges-Emmanuel.
 As a child, Georges-Emmanuel experienced turbulent times, such as being forcibly removed from France and taken to live in Russia.
 In 1883, his mother brought him back to France, where they settled on the estate of Le Pecq, near Saint-Germain-en-Laye, on the outskirts of Paris.
-In 1903, Georges-Emmanuel Tatischeff married the Dutch-Italian Marcelle Claire van Hoof (d.
-1968).
-Together, they had two children, Natalie (b.
-1905) and Jacques.
-Claire's Dutch father, a friend of van Gogh, whose clients included Toulouse-Lautrec, was the owner of a prestigious picture-framing company near the Place Vendôme in Paris, and he brought Georges-Emmanuel into the family business.
+In 1903, Georges-Emmanuel Tatischeff married the Dutch-Italian Marcelle Claire van Hoof (died 1968).
+Together, they had two children, Natalie (born 1905) and Jacques.
+Claire's Dutch father, a friend of Vincent van Gogh, was the owner of a prestigious picture-framing company near the Place Vendôme in Paris whose clients included Henri de Toulouse-Lautrec, and he brought Georges-Emmanuel into the family business.
 Subsequently, Georges-Emmanuel became the director of the company Cadres Van Hoof, and the Tatischeff family enjoyed a relatively high standard of living.

 Early life

-Tati seems to have been an indifferent student, yet excelled in tennis and horse riding.
+Jacques was born on 9 October 1907 in Le Pecq.
+He seems to have been an indifferent student, but excelled in tennis and horse-riding.
 He left school in 1923, at the age of 16, and his grandfather trained him as a picture framer in the family business.
 Between 1927 and 1928, he completed his national military service at Saint-Germain-en-Laye with the Cavalry's 16th Regiment of Dragoons.
 On leaving the military, he took on an apprenticeship in London, where he was first introduced to rugby.
 Returning to Paris, he joined the semi-professional rugby team Racing Club de France, captained by Alfred Sauvy, and whose supporters included Tristan Bernard.
 It was there that he first discovered his comic talents, entertaining his teammates during intervals with impersonations of their sporting endeavours.
 He also first met Jacques Broido, with whom he became lifelong friends.

 The global economic crisis reached France in 1931–32.
 Tati left both the Racing Club de France, and to his family's disapproval, his apprenticeship at Cadres Van Hoof.
 Giving up a relatively comfortable middle-class lifestyle to be a struggling performing artist during hard economic times, he developed a collection of highly physical mime routines that would become his Impressions Sportives (Sporting Impressions).
 Each year from 1931 to 1934, he participated in an amateur show organised by Alfred Sauvy.